best data visualization tool

 • Expensive yearly subscription.

-• Its support service does not include anything like a phone support or forum.
+• Its support service does not include anything like phone support or a forum.

 9. Infogram